 When Dylan Thomas called Laugharne 'the strangest town in Wales' he meant it kindly.
 He was dead right, mind: it’s a faintly otherworldly place, set perfectly on the estuary, hardly altered in 50 years, and a great place to wander around the Dylan-related trails, ending with a pint at Brown's Hotel (where Dylan himself sank a good few).

 The London press started calling Llandeilo 'the cool capital of Carmarthenshire', which I knew all along, being from there (*smirk*).
 But it is the county’s best town for just poking around boutiques, galleries and antiques shops.
-The food’s good at the Ginhaus and Cawdor.
+The food’s good at the Ginhaus Deli, perfect for picnic food, and The Cawdor.
 It’s set prettily on a hill.
 Dinefwr Castle is a short walk from town, and it’s great.
 Go during one of the town’s burgeoning festivals.
 Have a pint of Llandeilo-brewed Evan Evans.
 You’ll love it too, I promise.

 National Botanic Garden of Wales